laij84/typescript-react-course/lesson_6/README.md

 // First import it
 import styled from 'styled-components'

-// Create a component with it, and use tagged template literal syntax to pass it CSS propertiesconsole.log();
+// Create a component with it, and use tagged template literal syntax to pass it CSS properties;
 const Button = styled.button`
   background-color: green;
   color: white;